Labyrinths & Liontaurs

 Orbs

-An orb is a magical sphere that you activate by speaking a command while holding it in your hand.
-Orb are 1d12 inches in diameter and 1d12 pounds in weight; roll randomly for each.
-Orbs are made of any material, including gold, lead, ivory, precious stone, glass, and more (orbs that use natural spells are never made of metal).
+An orb is a magical sphere, 1d12 inches in diameter and 1d12 pounds in weight; roll randomly for each.
+Orbs are made of any material, including gold, lead, ivory, precious stone, glass, and more (orbs that grant natural spells are never made of metal).
 They may be hollow or solid, though it is clearly foolish to break one to find out.
 All orbs, regardless of make, have hardness 20 and 25 hit points.
-If wielded or thrown as an improvised melee weapon, an orb inflicts 1d6 bludgeoning damage with a range increment of 20 feet.
+When thrown, an orb is a masterwork magic ranged weapon with the Summonable power, inflicting 1d6 bludgeoning damage (1d4 for small PCs) with a range increment of 20 feet.
+An orb held in hand does not interfere with somatic components.

 Ball of Holy Canon